OVERVIEW of Endometriosis

 - Up to 70% of women with mild to moderate endometriosis are still capable of conceiving

 How does endometriosis specifically lead to infertility?

-- Adhesions among ovaries, uterus and fallopian tubes impeding the transfer of the egg to the fallopian tube
+- Adhesions among ovaries, uterus and fallopian tubes impede the transfer of the egg to the fallopian tube

-- Fallopian tube implants blocking the egg’s passage
+- Fallopian tube implants block the egg’s passage

-- Ovarian implants preventing release of the egg
+- Ovarian implants prevent release of the egg

 How does endometriosis differ from adenomyosis?